akanz1/air_quality_app/README.md

 # Air Quality App

 This app reads in data from a sensor, preprocesses it and stores it in an InfluxDB for visualization with Grafana.
+Monitors CO2, Temperature, Humidity, Particulate Matter/Dust Particles (2.5PM and 10PM) and more.

 <p align="center"><img src="https://raw.githubusercontent.com/akanz1/air_quality_app/main/screenshots/dashboard.png" alt="dashboard" width="1312" height="498"></p>